pbuehler/documentation/docs/introduction/guidelines.md

 The source files are organized in a directory structure as outlined below.
 It consists of a number of subdirectories below the main directory docs/.
 Each subdirectory contains a README.md and any number of documentation files.

 This structure is the basis for the automatic generation of the menu which appears on the left hand side of the web pages.
 The first level items of the menu represent the subdirectories below the main directory docs/.
-Then there is a second level item per documentation file, and the third level items correspond to the h2 headers in the documentation files.
+When clicking on such an item the README.md of the respective directory will be displayed.
+There is a second level item per documentation file in each folder, and the third level items correspond to the h2 headers in the documentation files.

 ```csh
 docs/